shashanka2a/callistemon-design/README.md

 ## Features

 - **Responsive Design**: The website is fully responsive, ensuring it looks great on all devices.
-- **Service Packages**: Detailed descriptions of our service packages, including pricing and what each package includes.
+- **Service Packages**: Detailed descriptions of our service packages.
 - **Book a Call**: Integrated Google Calendar to allow clients to easily schedule consultation calls.
 - **Empowering Content**: Informative content that highlights our commitment to helping startups and small businesses.